Oir

 Radier

-The upstream of the Sélune is inaccessible to migratory fish.
-They are blocked some fifteen kilometres from the sea by an impassable dam.
-Only two tributaries located downstream are suitable for their reproduction: the Beuvron and the Oir.
-The latter, with 12 km accessible to migratory fish, is the most productive spawning tributary in the network.
+Until recently, the upper reaches of this river were inaccessible to migratory fish, which were blocked some fifteen kilometres downstream by two impassable dams.
+Only two tributaries located further downstream were suitable for spawning: the Beuvron River and the Oir River.
+The latter is the most productive spawning tributary in this river system.

 Monitoring activities for migratory fish are the subject of an annual presentation: